NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Architectural Patterns/User Interfaces.md

 ### Difference between MVC, MVP and MVVM
 + MVC
 	+ controller handles user inputs by updating model
-		+ model notifies view about changes (view observes model)
+		+ model typically notifies view about changes
+		+ view is observer of model
 	+ view and model are aware of each other
 	+ tight coupling of model and view
 + MVP
 	+ addresses coupling issues via presenter
-	+ presenter acts as connector between view and model
+	+ presenter acts as boundary between view and model
 	+ view handles rendering and calls presenter method upon user inputs
 		+ presenter then updates model and afterwards view if needed
 + MVVM